Padmavati controversy: Drama over Bhansali's film reflects collapsing democracy where State defers to fringe

 There was a time when these thugs would be called out for what they were — goons operating on the margins.
 Back then, no political party would give these hoodlums political legitimacy, give their demands credibility by endorsing them.

 The fringe, as the Padmavati row proves, has now been mainstreamed.
 It now has the blessings and support of not only the usual suspects, but also the state, and politicians from across the ideological divide.
-Malik Muhammad Jayasi should be proud of himself.
-Several centuries after his death, he has united India in a chorus of irrationality and illegality.
+Padmavat's creator Malik Muhammad Jayasi would be ashamed of himself.
+His 16th-century fictionalised poem was meant to be an account of the ultimate union of the soul with the almighty.
+Instead, several centuries after his death, it has united India in a chorus of irrationality and illegality, led to a union between the fringe and the mainstream.

 That the Karni Sena is demanding a ban on Sanjay Leela Bhansali's film is, per se, not the problem.
 In a democracy every group has the right to raise its voice and demand its grievances, imagined or real, be addressed.
 The real problem is that instead of resorting to legitimate means — dialogue, debate and protests — the Karni Sena has unleashed violence and created an environment of fear, which, incidentally, has always been its modus operandi.
 In the past, its members have defended the brutal burning of Roop Kanwar on her husband's funeral pyre, ex-communicated the Jaipur royals for allowing their daughter Diya Kumari to marry someone of her choice and unleashed terror in election rallies of chief minister Vasundhara Raje.
 It is a separate story that both Raje and Diya Kumari, former victims of Karni Sena's penchant for violence, are now supporting their demand and tactics.